 Immigrants – Your Country Needs Them by Philippe Legrain

 Immigration has been an area of curiosity for me.
-I believe that we are all immigrants, it just that our time of arrival on a particular land differs.
-Having said that, in an any given generation, there are certain lands that hold more promise than the others and many people are lured to land there threatening the citizens there of their rights.
+I believe that we are all immigrants.
+It just that our time of arrival on a particular land differs.
+Having said that, in an any given generation, there are certain lands that hold more promise than the others.
+And many people are lured to land there threatening the citizens thereof their rights.
 This leads to conflict between those who want to immigrate and those who are already living there.
-The conflict or the perception of ‘mine and their’ has led to many things like immigration checks at the borders, a cap on number of people allowed to enter a country and raising barriers for foreigners to enter the country.
-The rich and famous never have to worry about the borders, it is the bottom of the pyramid that has to suffer here as well as they face the maximum barriers.
+The conflict or the perception of ‘mine and their’ has led to many things like immigration checks at the borders.
+A cap on the number of people allowed to enter a country.
+And raising barriers for foreigners to enter the country.
+The rich and famous never have to worry about the borders.
+It is the bottom of the pyramid that has to suffer here as well as they face the maximum barriers.

-In today’s world it is the USA and Europe that are the promised lands where poor people from poor countries want to go in search of a better life.
-The worst standards of living in rich countries are better than what many people can afford in their countries of birth and hence they are willing to risk everything to immigrate.
-They are willing to work hard, they are willing to be law abiding tax paying citizens for that promised future.
-Question that the book tries to look at it – How do the rich countries perceive these poor and most of the times illegal migrants.
+In today’s world, it is the USA and Europe that are the promised lands.
+Where poor people from poor countries want to go in search of a better life.
+The worst standards of living in rich countries are better than what many people can afford in their countries of birth.
+And hence they are willing to risk everything to immigrate.
+They are willing to work hard.
+They are willing to be law-abiding tax paying citizens for that promised future.
+The question that the book tries to look at it – How do the rich countries perceive these poor and most of the times illegal migrants.

 The book is primarily written based on the immigration data in USA, Europe and to some extent Australia and Canada.
-There is lots and lots of data in the book, I got lost in it many times.
-There are certain immigrations that are well studied like those into US, Spain and US.
-He concludes that Canada handles the immigrants the best, by integrating them, by allowing them the freedom but at the same time expecting an allegiance to the constitution.
-He is critical of Europe and Australia’s policies of high barriers and selective entry while he has all his preaching for the US.
+There are lots and lots of data in the book.
+I got lost in it many times.
+There are certain immigrations that are well studied like those into UK, Spain, and the US.
+He concludes that Canada handles the immigrants the best, by integrating them.
+By allowing them the freedom but at the same time expecting an allegiance to the Constitution.
+He is critical of Europe and Australia’s policies of high barriers.
+And selective entry while he has all his preaching for the US.
 He seems to be unaware of countries like India who have an immigration issue of the same scale if not bigger.